malayjoshi13/IMAGE_CAPTIONING/README.md

 Open that file and in "step7" inside that file replace path of default test image to path of image you want model to generate caption of.
 Run all the code snippets and you will get the generated caption of your image.<br>
 ![bandicam 2020-10-23 15-25-33-152](https://user-images.githubusercontent.com/71775151/96990095-4553a080-1544-11eb-8cbf-4637be5eb090.jpg)<br>

-## What are you waiting for now?
+## What are you now waiting for?
 Just follow above steps and see what "image captioning system" are capable of..<br>
-## Do come back to this same place something more exciting is waiting for you!!
+## And please come back to this same place.
+Something more exciting is waiting for you!!

+## Ohh I am glad you have come back.
+I know after generating caption all by yourself you will be too amazed and ofcourse loaded with tones of questions about how it is been done?
+How I trained my model to do so?<br><br>
+So to answer all your queries I would like you to